-Special Needs Assistants (SNAs) are appointed by the Board of Management and allocated duties and children by the school's Special Educational Needs Co-Ordinator(SENCO) and Principal.
+Special Needs Assistants (SNAs) are appointed by the board of management and allocated duties and children by the school's special educational needs coordinator and principal.
 This policy is guided by the relevant circulars, the Education Welfare Act 2000 and the EPSEN Act 2004.